 Out of the Cold

 A hot meal, with or without overnight shelter, is available in downtown St. Catharines, every night of the week, from November 1 - March 31.
-On Monday nights, the meal and shelter are available at Silver Spire.
+On Monday nights, the meal is available at Silver Spire.
 For the complete schedule call 905.984.5310 or 905.641.2249.
 Shelter information is also available at 211.

 Shower support services are available.
 Please contact the Church Office at 905.682.8328 for more information or visit us at Morning Prayer time, Monday to Friday, 9:00 a.m. to make arrangements.